 - Community Solar sub-program projects are installed on rooftops or ground-mounted. - Systems are connected directly to the utility side of the meter. - The value of energy produced by the installed system is realized by occupants through bill credits as a subscriber to a community renewable generation project. - Participants, with the exception of non-residential anchor tenants, pay no upfront costs and ongoing costs and fees are not to exceed 50% of the value of their share of energy generated by the system.
-See sectionSection 5 of this manual, Participant Savings Requirements, for specific calculations of savings.
+See Section 5 of this manual, Participant Savings Requirements, for specific calculations of savings. - The project meets all consumer protection guidelines and other program requirements. - All Community Solar projects submitted after June 30, 2023, and selected for ILSFA funding must comply with the requirements of the Prevailing Wage Act (820 ILCS 130), including paying workers not less than the applicable prevailing wage rate, notifying all subcontractors of this requirement, and posting notice of prevailing wage rates at the worksite.

-- The project meets all consumer protection guidelines and other program requirements. - The project must demonstrate community engagement by: - Providing a narrative summary of efforts taken prior to the application to conduct community outreach, education, and recruitment, and - Listing community-based organizations (as defined in Section 8.6.2 of the 2022 Long-Term Plan) the applicant has partnered with regarding the location of, development of, and participation in the project as well as regarding the priorities and concerns of Heincome-eligible community members.
-This should include letters from those organizations to verify the partnerships. - A public entity may qualify as a community-based organization for this purpose, but only if the public entity meets the following requirements: - The public entity must represent a municipality or county (or school district, or park district, etc.) in a municipality or county in the bottom 25% of the state by population. - The public entity must certify that no local community-based organizations exist that are capable of filling this role. - The public entity must provide the same showing of robust community engagement as a non-public entity would be required to show. - Public entities that have failed to act as community-based partners in a past project certification would be ineligible. - The public entity would be qualified as a "community-based organization" only in the context of one project application; the qualification would not be retained for a future project application (the public entity would need to demonstrate the same factors again).
+- The project must demonstrate community engagement by: - Providing a narrative summary of efforts taken prior to the application to conduct community outreach, education, and recruitment, and - Listing community-based organizations (as defined in Section 8.6.2 of the 2022 Long-Term Plan) the applicant has partnered with regarding the location of, development of, and participation in the project as well as regarding the priorities and concerns of incomeeligible community members.
+This should include letters from those organizations to verify the partnerships. - A public entity may qualify as a community-based organization for this purpose, but only if the public entity meets the following requirements: - The public entity must represent a municipality or county (or school district or park district) in a municipality or county in the bottom 25% of the state by population. - The public entity must certify that no local community-based organizations exist that are capable of filling this role. - The public entity must provide the same showing of robust community engagement as a non-public entity would be required to show. - Public entities that have failed to act as community-based partners in a past project certification would be ineligible. - The public entity would be qualified as a "community-based organization" only in the context of one project application; the qualification would not be retained for a future project application (the public entity would need to demonstrate the same factors again).
 Finally, the public entity must provide ongoing reporting of its engagement approach, including public participation opportunities and disclosure of its approach to the project location selection (if applicable).